HyagoOliveira/GameDataSystem/README.md

 Always use a `try-catch` block to handling exceptions that may happen when saving, loading or deleting.

-Following those [instructions](https://github.com/HyagoOliveira/Persistence?tab=readme-ov-file#checking-the-persisted-data) to know how to checking the Persisted Data.
+Following those [instructions](https://github.com/HyagoOliveira/Persistence?tab=readme-ov-file#checking-the-persisted-data) to know how to check the Persisted Data.

 ## Cloud Save